iterative/dvc.org/content/docs/studio/how-it-works.md

 also parses and displays live metrics and plots sent by [DVCLive]; these don't need to be pushed to the Git repositories.

-The following video illustrate how Iterative Studio works with data from your ML projects and experiments.
+The following video illustrates how Iterative Studio works with data from your ML projects and experiments.

 <admon>